Skip to main content

 Gartner estimates global spending on custom software development will reach $1.1 trillion by 2027.
 Yet CISQ reports that poor software quality costs US companies $2.41 trillion annually.

-A 2025 Flexera report found that the average enterprise uses 130 SaaS applications — and wastes 33% of that spend on unused licenses.
-Off-the-shelf isn't always the cheaper path.
-The real question is whether your business process fits a generic mold or requires something built around how you actually operate.
+A 2025 Flexera report found that the average enterprise runs 130 SaaS applications and wastes 33% of that spend on licenses nobody touches.
+So off-the-shelf isn't automatically the cheap option.
+What you really have to ask yourself is simpler.
+Does your process fit a generic mold, or do you need something built around the way you actually work?

-Choose off-the-shelf when: the problem is generic (email, basic CRM for under 50 users, project management), time-to-deploy matters more than fit, or your budget sits below $20K.
-Shopify for e-commerce, HubSpot for marketing automation, Asana for task management — these work because millions of companies share nearly identical workflows.
+Choose off-the-shelf when: the problem is generic.
+Think email, a basic CRM for under 50 users, project management.
+Buy it when getting live fast beats a perfect fit, or when your budget sits below $20K.
+Shopify for e-commerce, HubSpot for marketing, Asana for tasks.
+These tools work because millions of companies run nearly identical workflows behind them.

-Choose custom when: competitive advantage depends on unique workflows, off-the-shelf requires 10+ integrations or workarounds, you're spending more on Salesforce licenses than a custom build would cost, or your process IS the product.
-If the software is the thing that makes your business different, off-the-shelf will always hold you back.
+Choose custom when: your edge depends on workflows nobody else has.
+Or when the generic tool needs 10+ integrations and a pile of workarounds to limp along.
+Or when your Salesforce bill already exceeds what a custom build would cost.
+Or when your process basically IS the product.
+If the software is the thing that makes you different, a generic app will always hold you back.

-Here's a real example.
-One client was paying $4,200/month for Salesforce plus HubSpot and 4 other add-ons — $50,400 per year.
-We built a custom CRM tailored to their sales process for $65,000.
-Break-even hit at 15 months.
+A real example from our work.
+One client was paying $4,200/month for Salesforce plus HubSpot and 4 other add-ons, which is $50,400 a year.
+We built them a custom CRM shaped around their actual sales process for $65,000.
+Break-even landed at 15 months.
 After that?
-Pure savings, zero vendor lock-in, and a system that matched their actual workflow instead of forcing them into Salesforce's.
+Pure savings.
+No vendor lock-in, and a system that fit how they sold instead of bending their team to fit Salesforce.

-The build-vs-buy spreadsheet: Take your current license cost, multiply by 36 months.
-Add integration costs and customization expenses.
-Compare that total against a custom build estimate plus 3 years of maintenance (typically 20% of build cost per year).
-When the custom number is lower — and it often is for teams above 15-20 people — build.
-Learn more about our custom development services.
+The build-vs-buy spreadsheet: Take your current license cost and multiply by 36 months.
+Add what you spend on integrations and customization.
+Now compare that total against a custom build estimate plus three years of maintenance (figure 20% of build cost per year).
+If the custom number comes out lower, build.
+And for teams above 15-20 people, it usually does.
+You can see more about how we work in our custom development services.

-Clutch's 2025 development survey found that 43% of software projects cost between $50K and $250K, with the median landing around $125K.
-But that range is nearly useless without context.
-What drives cost is project type, feature complexity, and how much regulatory compliance your industry demands.
+Clutch's 2025 development survey found that 43% of software projects cost between $50K and $250K, with the median around $125K.
+Honestly, that range tells you almost nothing on its own.
+Three things move the number: what kind of project it is, how complex the features get, and how much compliance your industry forces on you.

 Cost by project type (2026 benchmarks):